lukso-network/docs/docs/tools/relayer-api/execute-transaction.md

 const abiPayload = myUniversalProfile.methods.execute(
     0, // The OPERATION_CALL value.
 0 for a LYX transaction
     '0x...', // Recipient address
-    web3.utils.toWei(amountInLyx.toString()), // ammount of LYX to send in wei '0xxxxxx...' // Call data, to be called on the recipient address ).encodeABI()) ;
+    web3.utils.toWei('100'), // amount of LYX to send in wei '0xxxxxx...' // Call data, to be called on the recipient address, or '0x' ).encodeABI()) ;
 ```